JetBrains/guide/site/webstorm/tips/using-switcher/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 Did you know that you can swiftly jump to the last opened file with *Ctrl+Tab*?
 And, if you hold the *Ctrl* key and press *Tab*, you'll see the Switcher popup which you can use for jumping between tool windows and other recently opened files, also with *Tab*.
----